Supplier Terms and Conditions

 (b) any claim made against the Zoo by a third party arising out of, or in connection with, the supply of the Goods or Services, to the extent that such claim arises out of the breach, negligent performance or failure or delay in performance of the Contract by the Supplier, its employees, agents or subcontractors; and

-(c) any claim made against the Zoo for actual or alleged infringement of a third party's Intellectual Property Rights arising out of, or in connection with, manufacture, supply or use of the Goods, or receipt, use or supply of the Services.
+(c) any claim made against the Zoo for actual or alleged infringement of a third party's Intellectual Property Rights arising out of, or in connection with, the manufacture, supply or use of the Goods, or receipt, use or supply of the Services.

 10.2 For the duration of the Contract and for a period of 6 years thereafter, the Supplier shall maintain in force, with a reputable insurance company, professional indemnity insurance, product liability insurance and public liability insurance to cover the liabilities that may arise under or in connection with the Contract and shall, on the Zoo's request, produce both the insurance certificate giving details of cover and the receipt for the current year's premium in respect of each insurance.